jonscheiding/st-web-switches/src/fnllc/doc/fnllc-heaters.md

 This application allows you to turn the engine block heaters for the airplanes on and off remotely.
 You can set a timer for when they come on, and see whether they're plugged in; and heaters will turn off automatically after two hours.

+This page provides instructions for how to use the remote heater app.
+You can also watch a [video tutorial](https://youtu.be/vgLPdHy9RUI).

 ### How it works
 In the winter, the engine block heaters are always plugged in, but instead of being plugged in directly to the outlet, they are plugged into a "smart" switch that can be turned on and off remotely.